indieprotocol/whitepaper/whitepaper.md

 Last but not least, the voters have control over who receives funding from the Working Budget of the Blockchain.
 A worker applies for project funding and needs to campaign for sufficient votes before being rewarded.
 Similar to block producers and committee members, the rigorous voting system allows almost immediate removal by IND holders and proxies.

 A certain amount of the daily available tokens can be allocated to make development possible by means of workers for projects funding.
 Anyone can set up a worker on Indie Protocol and ask for a daily allowance in IND.
 If the IND holders approve a particular worker, the IND are transferred from the daily budget.
 A Soft-limit defines the maximum amount of the daily budget that is given to all approved workers.
 Consequently, those workers that have received more votes from IND holders will receive their funds first.
 This means that workers, even if approved, may not be funded if the aforementioned threshold is hit.
 Furthermore, workers constantly stand under the scrutiny of the IND holders who can disapprove (e.g. fire) workers that do not deliver.

+### Block Production
+Block production in Indie Protocol is arranged through DPoS which requires block producers to run for witness and campaign for sufficient votes from IND holders before they can produce blocks on the Blockchain and consequently get rewarded per produced block.
+Given the governance system and quick re-tallying of votes, a misbehaving block producer can be dismissed within hours.
+Next to the actual selection of block producers, the voters also have a say over how many block producers should exist.

+## Core Tokens
+The native utility core token of Indie Protocol is IND, it serves as a utility token and is offering governance properties to its holders.
+Governance describes the progress of governing the Blockchains many variable aspects in a way it it can adapt to future changes more easily.

 ## Supply
 In this section, we would like to discuss the actual supply of the core IND token in more detail.
 Firstly, we define the max supply as that supply that can at most be in circulation, similar to how there will only ever be up to 21 million BTC on Bitcoin Blockchain.
 Furthermore, the circulating supply represents that amount that currently is in circulation and